 As Quorn Foods operates around the world your personal data may be transferred across international borders.
 This section explains when this might happen and how we protect your privacy and rights.

 If you contact us from a country outside of the UK, when you provide information to us, you are providing it to Quorn Foods in the UK where our website servers are located.
-In order to answer contacts, queries and complaints, the information you provide to us may then be transferred to, processed in, and shared with our group companies or a distributor, agent or service partner located in other countries that help us deliver our services and assist in handling and resolving your query.
-This will, in certain situations, involve transferring your personal data outside the European Economic Area (EEA) to the country in which the group company, distributor, agent or service partner that will handle the response to your query is located; these other countries may not necessarily have data protection laws as comprehensive or protective as those in the UK.
+In order to answer contacts, queries and complaints, the information you provide to us may then be transferred to, processed in, and shared with our group companies or a partner located in other countries that help us deliver our services and assist in handling and resolving your query.
+This will, in certain situations, involve transferring your personal data outside the UK to the country in which the group company or partner that will handle the response to your query is located; these other countries may not necessarily have data protection laws as comprehensive or protective as those in the UK.
 For example, if you are a customer in, and have submitted your query from, the Philippines then we will share your personal data with our office in the Philippines so that they can assist us in handling and resolving your query.
-If you contact us from within the UK or another country within the EEA, your personal data will not be transferred outside the EEA.
+If you contact us via the websites for the UK or the EU, your personal data will not be transferred outside the UK or the European Economic Area.

-Whenever we transfer your personal data out of the EEA, we take steps to ensure a similar degree of protection is afforded to it by requiring those group companies and third parties which receive your information to provide adequate safeguards for it.
-We do this through the use of the European Commission’s standard data protection clauses (known as the Model Clauses).
-For further details, see European Commission: Model contracts for the transfer of personal data to third countries.
+Whenever we transfer your personal data out of the UK, we take steps to ensure a similar degree of protection is afforded to it by requiring those group companies and third parties which receive your information to provide adequate safeguards for it where applicable legal safeguards require this or are insufficient.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.